 Once you have this decision made, step 3 will be a lot easier.

-Step 3: Apply For Your BTO (Launch Period)
+Step 3: Apply For Your HDB BTO Flat (Launch Period)

-Upon the release of the BTO, you have just 7 days to decide and apply.
+Upon the release of the HDB BTO flat, you usually have just 7 days to decide and apply.

 During this stage, it’s not as easy as the click of a button.
 You will be required to fill in your particulars as well as other information such as your occupation, monthly household income as well as proof of status.
 You will also incur a $10 application fee.